 Other recreation facilities in the ward include Piney Grove Park and the soccer fields at Hine Park.
-Historic Bethabara Park is also in the north ward.
+Historic Bethabara Park is also in the North Ward.

-The city's solid waste landfill and recycling area is just off U S 52.
+The city's solid waste landfill and recycling area is just off US 52.
 Here the city disposes of more than two hundred thousand tons of waste annually.

-The city's newest fire station in the North Ward on Rural Hall-Bethania Road.
+The city's newest fire station is located in the North Ward on Rural Hall-Bethania Road.
 It is named for the Koger family, one of several prominent African-American families who lived in this area after the Civil War.

 Extensive landscaping along University Parkway makes an attractive corridor between downtown and the Coliseum complex.

-Almost out of place to downtown is the open and tranquil field of the Methodist Children's Home.
+Seemingly out of place to downtown is the open and tranquil field of the Methodist Children's Home.
 When it opened in 1909, it was one of the largest farms in the area.
 Today it remains true to its historical mission of caring for children, through a variety of residential and day programs.